 Step 5: Check the Wires

-This refers to making sure that there is enough space for the connecting wires to reach the cabinet’s sub-conductors and that they aren’t too close to other devices.
+This means making sure there is enough room for the lines to reach the sub-conductors in the cabinet.

 If they are, make sure they are not in the way.
-You need to optimize their connectivity so that they don’t trip over you, injure themselves or ruin your sound system.
+You need to make sure they are connected well so they don’t trip over you, hurt themselves, or ruin your sound system.

 These accidents can cause serious damage to your system.
 If wires are running between the speakers and audio input, you can tape them or run them through a pipe.

 Wireless speakers are an option if you don’t want to do all the hard work.
 These Bluetooth-operated speakers make it much easier to set up.